zh54321/EntraTokenAid/README.md

 $tokensOffice = invoke-refresh -RefreshToken $tokens.refresh_token -ClientID d3590ed6-52b3-4102-aeff-aad2292ab01c -api manage.office.com
 ```

-Perform automated testing by disabling user selection (already logged-in user in the browser will be used), activate reporting, set the HTTP timeout and loop through a list of client IDs:
+Perform automated testing by disabling user selection (the already logged-in user in the browser will be used), activating reporting, setting the HTTP timeout, and looping through a list of client IDs:
 ```powershell
 # Define the array of GUIDs
 $guids = @(